 Overview of Alaska Taxes

-The Last Frontier’s residents are pretty lucky when it comes to taxes: Alaska is the only state in the country without state income taxes or sales taxes.
+The Last Frontier’s residents are pretty lucky when it comes to taxes, as Alaska is the only state in the country without state income taxes or sales taxes.
 That’s because Alaska mainly funds its operations using money earned from petroleum.

 However, Alaskans aren’t exempt from federal taxes.
-Those are withheld from each paycheck, depending on allowances, marital status and whether or not the taxpayer has any dependents.
+These are withheld from each paycheck, based on things such as additional income, marital status and whether or not the taxpayer has any dependents.